Marie-Claire Arrieta, Ph.D

-Erik is the Research Associate in Dr. Claire Arrieta's laboratory and, as the first addition to the lab, he has helped Claire immensely to set up the space and get the laboratory up and running.
+After working for two years as the Research Associate in the Arrieta lab, Erik is changing his role in the lab and starting his Ph.D under Dr. Marie-Claire Arrieta's supervision.
+As the first addition to the lab, he has helped Claire immensely to set up the space and get the laboratory up and running.
 Erik holds both a Masters of Science in Microbiology and Infectious Diseases (2014-2017), from the University of Calgary, and a Bachelor in Pharmacy (2008-2014), by the Federal University of Alfenas (Unifal-MG, Brazil).
 His scientific career started in his undergraduate years in Brazil and later brought him to Calgary, working in different projects that aimed to study/identify alternative treatment options for the bacterial pathogen Pseudomonas aeruginosa.
 Erik's previous experience include different molecular, physiological and immunological techniques, which combined with his expertise in pharmacology and microbiology make him an invaluable asset for the team.
 His interests include the interactions between host and microorganisms, and Erik is keen to learn more on how these interactions shape the host's immune system and finally prevent/predispose individuals to developing diseases.

 Jumana graduated from Medical School with a specialization in paediatrics after a residency-training program in Syria.
 Since 2015, she has been participating in a neonatal perinatal medicine program, taking care of sick newborn infants including preterm and low birth weight babies.
 She followed additional training in epidemiology at the University of Manitoba (2012-2013), and attended successfully the course of Quality Improvement and Patients Safety at the University of Calgary (2016-2017).
 One of the greatest challenges in her career is the infectious diseases targeting infants with weakened immune system.
 Her commitment toward her patients is to provide the best care, even beyond the discharge from Neonatal Intensive Care Unit.
 She recently started a Masters degree in Microbiology and Infectious Diseases with Dr. Arrieta.
 Her project aims to study the gut physiology and microbiome dynamics in preterm infants as well as the role of probiotics and how it contributes to childhood wellbeing.